stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 unlike anything the Spaniard had ever heard, though there were times later on when he was to fancy an infinitely remote linkage with the Aztec, as if the latter represented some far stage of corruption, or some very thin infiltration of loan-words.
-The underground world, Zamacona learned, bore an ancient name which the manuscript records as"Xinaián", but which, from the writer's supplementary explanations and diacritical marks, could probably be best represented to Anglo-Saxon ears by the phonetic arrangement K'n-yan.
+The underground world, Zamacona learned, bore an ancient name which the manuscript records as __"Xinaián"__, but which, from the writer's supplementary explanations and diacritical marks, could probably be best represented to Anglo-Saxon ears by the phonetic arrangement K'n-yan.